ncschroeder/VehicleShootingGame/README.md

 1. Create user interfaces for the main menu and other screens
 2. Make it so the user can click buttons on the screens to navigate between them
 ## Gameplay
-1. Make a vehicle stay at the bottom of the screen and make background move - Nicholas
+1. Make a vehicle stay at the bottom of the screen and make background move - Nicholas - Done
-2. Make monsters spawn randomly at the top of the screen
+2. Make monsters spawn randomly at the top of the screen - Nicholas
 3. Make bullets come from the vehicle and kill monsters when it hits them
 ## Design
 1. Find or make sprites to be used for the vehicle, monsters, and background